correctexam/documentation/Install.md

-## Deploy everything on your own infrastrcture
+## Deploy everything on your own infrastructure